SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Connecting_to_cloud/Connect_to_dataminer_services.md

 1. Select the checkbox to agree to the terms of service and click *Connect*.

-1. On the System Center \> *Cloud* page, wait until the status under *Registration status* changes to *Registered*.
+1. On the System Center > *Cloud* page, wait until you see either *Status: Connected* or *Registration status: Registered* (depending on your DataMiner version<!-- RN 38715 -->).
 This can take up to half a minute.

 1. To ensure that you can make optimal use of your dataminer.services connection, get your dataminer.services connection verified.
 See [Getting your organization verified](xref:CloudConnectionVerification).